jbsolucoes/ceosmw/README.md

 Wiki
 https://github.com/jbsolucoes/ceosmw/wiki

-**Future implementations**

-* Database layer with TCeosQuery component and GreyHound - https://github.com/mdbs99/Greyhound

-* REST and web broker improvements with Brook Framework - http://silvioprog.github.io/brookframework

-* Script engine for server layer

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Thanks for Silvio Clecio (Brook Framework), Marcos Douglas (Greyhound) and Lazarus/FPC brazilian community!
+Thanks for Silvio Clecio (Brook Framework), Marcos Douglas (Greyhound) and Lazarus/FPC brazilian community for inspiration!